Arabidopsis-Information-Portal/araport-portal/README.md

 chown -R www-data:www-data /usr/local/drupal/files
 ```

+### Clear the cache

+It's generally a good idea to clear the cache anytime you refresh the database or public files,
+because there is a good bit of transient data that Drupal caches in each.
+Refreshing the cache will
+ensure that everything is correctly discovered.
+This will also confirm that the permissions
+are set properly!

 ### Process Science Apps

 You may also need to process any science apps.
 If you synced the private files directory from an